-The Conservator Apprenticeship will be a degree level apprenticeships which must include a full Master's degree.
-Higher Education institutions delivering Conservation programmes have been approached to join the working group to ensure that the academic rigor is maintained.
+The Conservator Apprenticeship is a degree level apprenticeships which must include a full Master's degree.
+Several Higher Education institutions are currently in the process of reviewing thier programems to match the requirements of apprenticeship delivery.

 What is the Apprenticeship Levy?